 Cake Flour vs All Purpose Flour

+It is the gluten content of the flour that primarily makes the difference between cake flour and all purpose flour.
 If you are an experienced chef, you are aware of all the nuances of flour when making different recipes, but it becomes problematical for a beginner when he is trying his hands at cakes and other recipes requiring different kinds of flours.
-Well, there is this all purpose flour that can be substituted for other flours with little additions while there are other types of flours like bread flour, self rising flour, cake flour and so on.
-Is there a difference between a cake flour and all purpose flour, and whether one can be substituted for another?
+Well, there is this all purpose flour that can be substituted for other flours with little additions while there are other types of flours like bread flour, self rising flour, cake flour, and so on.
+Is there a difference between cake flour and all purpose flour?
+Also, can a person substitute one type of flour to the other?
 Let us find out in this article.

 All-purpose flours fall between the two extremes of bread flour and pastry flour, with cake flour lying closer to pastry flour than all-purpose flour that lies in between the extreme.

 Bread flour needs a lot of kneading to make great bread.
 Ever wondered why?
 This is because the more you knead, the more the flour rises allowing you to make great breads.